WordPress/Learn/.github/ISSUE_TEMPLATE/topic-idea.md

 <!-- Please describe what this content topic is about-->
 - Topic title:
 - Topic description:
+- Objective:
 - Content type:
 - WordPress version:
+- Will you be creating this content?: Yes/No

 # Related Resources
 Links to related content on Learn, HelpHub, DevHub, GitHub Gutenberg Issues, DevNotes, etc.